hughesadam87/scikit-spectra/README.rst

     pip install scikit-spectra

-To install all of the dependencies, download ``skspec`` from github, navigate to the base directory and type:
+To install all of the dependencies, download ``scikit-spectra`` from github, navigate to the base directory and type:

     pip install -r requirements.txt